-While the keto diet does come with a number of benefits (weight loss, improved metabolic profile, etc.), most (if not all) of the benefits can be obtained by leading an active lifestyle and maintaining a healthy body composition.
+While the keto diet does come with many benefits (weight loss, improved metabolic profile, etc.), most (if not all) of the benefits can be obtained by leading an active lifestyle and maintaining healthy body composition.

-In other words, carbohydrates do not need to be completely eliminated from the diet in order to lose weight or be healthy.
+In other words, carbohydrates do not need to be eliminated from the diet to lose weight or be healthy.
 That being said, the main predictor of weight loss success is dietary adherence, meaning a diet is only as effective as your ability to stick to it.

 If you find that you’re able to stay on track with your nutrition plan more closely when following a ketogenic diet, then have at it, and do what works best for you.
 Conversely, if you find greater satiety from including a variety of nutrient-dense, fibrous carbs in your diet (fruits, vegetables, and whole grains), then go for it.

 At the end of the day, there is no perfect diet for every person in every situation.
 If keto works for you now, then use it to your advantage, and if it stops being sustainable down the road, don’t be afraid to do some self-experimentation and find a new pattern of eating that helps you meet your performance and physique goals.